Pediatric Epilepsy Fellowship

 Applicants must have completed a residency in child or adult neurology and be eligible for a license to practice medicine in the state of California.
 Because the fellowship is designed for special training in advanced epilepsy and EEG, it is preferred that the applicant already be familiar with routine EEG interpretation.

 To apply for a position, please send a CV, a personal statement describing your professional interests and plans, and three reference letters.
 One letter should be from your residency program director and at least one of the other two letters should be from a clinical neurophysiologist or epileptologist.
-All documents are best submitted by email to Joyce Matsumoto, MD at email@example.com Selected applicants will be invited to visit to see the program and meet with the faculty for interviews.
+All documents are best submitted by email to Lekha M. Rao, MD at firstname.lastname@example.org .
+Selected applicants will be invited to visit to see the program and meet with the faculty for interviews.

 Pediatric Epilepsy Faculty

 - Raman Sankar, MD, PhD - Division Chief

 - Joyce Matsumoto, MD - Director, Pediatric EEG Laboratory

 - Hiroki Nariai, MD, PhD, MS

 - Marc Nuwer, MD, PhD - Clinical Neurophysiology Chief

 - Jerome Engel, MD, PhD - Director Epilepsy Telemetry Unit